 - The most tender, juicy, and crispy chicken.
-This pesto whole chicken is everything you crave in a good chicken recipe.
-On the inside, it’s juicy and incredibly tender on the inside, and the skin is crisped to perfection.
+This pesto roast chicken is everything you crave in a perfect chicken dinner - juicy and tender on the inside, with crispy, golden-brown skin that locks in all the flavor.
+Every bite melts in your mouth, bursting with the herby richness of basil pesto.

 Ingredients and Substitutions